FruitieX/teleirc/README.md

 Then follow the instructions under `Setup`, with the exception of step 1.
 Also, instead of using the `teleirc` command, use `node teleirc.js` inside the repo.

+Use the [`develop`](https://github.com/FruitieX/teleirc/tree/develop) branch for developing, and please also send any pull requests to this branch.
+The [`master`](https://github.com/FruitieX/teleirc/tree/master) branch contains the latest stable version which is also released on [npm](https://www.npmjs.com/package/teleirc).

+Make sure that the unit tests pass before submitting your pull request, using `npm test`.